earkevin11/Enterprise-Applications-vs-App-Registrations-in-Entra-ID/README.md

 - Apps added through Microsoft Entra ID - App registrations are by default OIDC-based apps, while apps added through Microsoft Entra ID - Enterprise applications might use any SSO standard.
 - App Registrations is where you register your applications, while Enterprise Applications is where you manage access to these applications.
 - [Enterprise Applications](https://learn.microsoft.com/en-us/training/modules/plan-design-integration-of-enterprise-apps-for-sso/7-configure-pre-integrated-gallery-saas-apps)
+- Think of it like a class and an object in code.
+An App Registration is the blueprint (the class definition).
+An Enterprise Application (Service Principal) is the deployed instance of that blueprint running in your tenant (the object).
+- Here's the key rule: every App Registration in your home tenant automatically generates an Enterprise Application in that same tenant.

 ## Contributing